Blueprint to drive DEI hiring in the workplace: Definitions, legalities, strategies, metrics, and more

 Equity in the workplace means all employees have the same access to opportunities, and resources regardless of their diverse status.
 Equity creates a level-playing field for all employees by ensuring any workplace decisions are based on an individual employee’s skills, knowledge, abilities and performance vs characteristics such as race, gender, age, sexual preference or religious affiliation.

 What Is Inclusion?

 Inclusion is one of the core principles behind DEI in the workplace.
-It means a workplace environment and culture where all employees, irrespective of their age, religion, race, gender, and preferences, are welcome to participate in everything and contribute, giving them equal and unbiased opportunities.
+You might call it the “welcoming” principle behind DEI.
+It means a workplace environment and culture where all employees, irrespective of age, religion, race, gender, and preferences, are welcomed and even encouraged to participate in workplace activities and culture in an equal and unbiased way.

 How is DEI different from diversity hiring?